German Romantic Museum

 Visitor centre at Frankfurt Airport

-”Dialogue in the Dark” has to postpone its reopening due to the COVID-19 pandemic.
-There’ll be nothing to see in this unique museum, but plenty to feel.
+”Dialogue in the Dark” - There’s nothing to see in this unique museum, but plenty to feel.
 Four adventure areas await visitors, who are led through the museum by blind or vision-impaired tour guides.
 The tour promises to sharpen the senses and to make it possible for participants to experience and understand the sensation of blindness.
 The new “sound room”, which may be visited independently of the main tour, will help visitors to gain new sensorial impressions.

-Bonds and other securities, stock trading and retirement plans are just some of the themes to be interactively conveyed by the new visitor centre of the German Stock Exchange, scheduled to open in 2021.
+Bonds and other securities, stock trading and retirement plans are just some of the themes to be interactively conveyed by the visitor centre of the German Stock Exchange.
+Its opening is postponed due to the Corona situation.
 Here, visitors will be able to expand their knowledge and watch the action on the trading floor from the visitor gallery.
 Visits are planned to be free of charge, while guided theme tours will be available for booking upon request.

 TimeRide is ready to take guests on a captivating journey through the historic Frankfurt around 1900.
 Please take a seat and enjoy a virtual carriage ride along the River Main and past the undestroyed old town.